-Submission of an entry is taken as acceptance of all the terms and conditions of entry.
-The submitting party must undertake to support the IBAs campaign and if shortlisted, must attend the awards night courtesy of Listowel Writers Week.
+Submission of a poem is taken as acceptance of all the terms and conditions of entry.
+The submitting party must undertake to support the IBA’s promotional campaign and, if shortlisted, must attend the awards night, courtesy of Listowel Writers’ Week.

 Submission of an entry is taken as acceptance of all the terms and conditions of entry detailed on this page.

 - Submissions close – 31st August

 - An Post Irish Book Awards Gala Dinner & Awards Ceremony – 23rd November

 Submissions must be in a Word doc or docx format, typed in double line spaced and limited to 70 lines.